NVIDIA/cuEquivariance/docs/index.rst

    :align: center

 Most tensor products are defined using the :class:`~cuequivariance.EquivariantTensorProduct` class, which encapsulates the :class:`~cuequivariance.Irreps` and :class:`~cuequivariance.IrrepsLayout` for each input and the output.
 It also includes one or more instances of :class:`~cuequivariance.SegmentedTensorProduct`, which define the tensor product operations.
+This descriptor is then used to create a :class:`~cuequivariance_torch.EquivariantTensorProduct` module, which can be used in PyTorch models.
+Or used to execute the tensor product operations using :class:`~cuequivariance_jax.equivariant_tensor_product` in JAX.

 .. toctree::
    :maxdepth: 1